top of page

 Route Description

-The Glyders Guided hike starts at the Ogwen Cottage and heads in a southerly direction on a good footpath towards ‘Llyn Idwal’.
+The Glyderau (Glyders) guided hike starts at the Ogwen Cottage and heads in a southerly direction on a good footpath towards ‘Llyn Idwal’.
 Progress is easy as and the ground is not steep.
 After roughly 20 minutes you will reach the first of three lakes ‘Llyn Idwal’.
 This beautiful lake is a jewel set in a stunning amphitheatre of rock which makes up the steep slopes of Glyder Fawr (pronounced gli-duh-vow-uh).
 Climbers can usually be seen inching their way up the ‘Idwal Slabs’ which are a rite of passage for any Welsh climber.
 After walking the length of the lake the ground begins to steepen as you head up into the rocky headwall of the valley or ‘cwm’ in Welsh.
 Hands are needed in places as you pass huge boulders which tumbled down the mountain long ago.
 As you gain height the ground steepens and you will have a close up view of a huge cleft in the rock which is the renowned ‘Devils Kitchen’.

 After roughly 150m the climb eases and you will be rewarded for your effort by pleasant views of the second lake ‘Llyn y Cwn’.
 Following this there is a scree ‘path’ that is initially steep and difficult for about 400m (160m vertically) but does ease in gradient as it swings from the south to the south west as it makes its way to the summit of Glyder Fawr (1001m) the highest mountain in the Glyders and the fifth highest mountain in Snowdonia.
 On a clear day you will have glorious views across the Llanberis valley to Snowdon.